 MLD for Lymphedema & Lipedema Patients

-Currently working with multiple doctors and centers in Pasadena, California
+MLD+ is currently working with multiple doctors and medical centers in

 WHAT IS MANUAL LYMPHATIC DRAINAGE MASSAGE (MLD):